wandb/wandb/tests/unit_tests/assets/ssl_certs/README.md

 - "Why do we need the `ln -s ...certificate hash???...`?

+    TLDR: `requests` and `httpx` both provide a way for the user to specify a directory full of trusted certificates for SSL to use.
+Each certificate file in that directory must be named based on its hash, or else OpenSSL (which both libs use under the hood) won't be able to find it.
+We _could_ just `mv localhost.cert $(...hash it...).0` instead; this just seems a little cleaner to me.

+    Details:

     - Both `requests` and `httpx` allow you to use an env var to point to a directory full of certificates.
+(Or a single certificate file; but the symlink is only relevant for directories.)
         - Docs: [`REQUESTS_CA_BUNDLE`](https://requests.readthedocs.io/en/latest/user/advanced/#ssl-cert-verification), [`SSL_CERT_DIR`](https://www.python-httpx.org/environment_variables/#ssl_cert_dir).
     - The httpx docs indicate that the directory should be in [this OpenSSL-dictated layout](https://www.openssl.org/docs/manmaster/man3/SSL_CTX_load_verify_locations.html)...
     - ...and [this Stack Overflow question](https://stackoverflow.com/questions/30059107/get-x509-certificate-hash-with-openssl-library) contains the incantation for getting that certificate hash.